rbsdev/assinanterbs-automated-tests/README.md

 assinanterbs-automated-tests
 ============================

-Spock + Geb working on assinanterbs to automated the new digital flow.
-Homolog env.
+Spock + Geb working on assinanterbs to automate the new ZH digital flow.
+Homolog env only ;)